Harvard-IACS/2019-CS109A/content/pages/syllabus.md

 a) **Standard Sections**: which will be a mix of review of material and practice problems similar to the HW

 b) **Advanced Sections** which will cover advanced topics like the mathematical underpinnings of the methods seen in lecture and lab and extensions of those methods.
 The material covered in the Advanced Sections is **required **for all AC 209A students.

+#### Video Recordings

+All learning instances—lectures, labs, and sections—will be recorded.
+DCE students can stream these events in real time with a TF monitoring the accompanying chat room.
+Recordings will then be made available to all students within 24 hours via Canvas.

 #### Instructor Office Hours